The AI SOC Analyst, your next cyber tool…

 As every book on business and management will affirm: people are your most important assets.
 So before doing anything else:

-1. Hire as many great SOC analysts as you can.
+- Hire as many great SOC analysts as you can.
 Their value to your organization can’t be understated.
+Hiring Salem will allow these analysts to focus their time on high-value work instead of mundane tasks that can be automated.

 Why you are skeptical of cyber AI

-There are two main skill sets you require of your SOC analysts: 1) industry knowledge and 2) institutional knowledge.
 Prior underwhelming AI technology probably had industry knowledge of what a cyber threat or anomalous activity looks like but struggled to understand institutional relevance of what it observed.
+Furthermore, imperfect reasoning, slow processing requests, and high costs have further lead to slow acceptance of AI cyber technology.

 Newer security services have started to overcome this challenge by integrating deeply with specific technologies they monitor.
 For example, by being integrated with an endpoint agent, you enable these providers to have access to some of your institutional knowledge.
 Unfortunately, this value is limited to a narrow set of use cases.